-This consultation sets out the approach that the TSOs propose to adopt to determine the locational capacity constraints for the Capacity Market.
-The methodology set out in this document combines existing network planning and generation adequacy tools and standards into a framework that can fulfil the requirements set out in SEM-16-081.
-These tools and standards are already adopted by the TSOs and in this consultation feedback would be welcome on the proposed framework for combining them to deliver on the requirements set out in SEM-16-081.
+This document sets out the methodology that the TSOs use to determine the locational capacity constraints for the Capacity Market.
+The methodology combines existing network planning and generation adequacy tools and standards into a framework that can fulfill the requirements set out in SEM-16-081.

-The methodology focusses on power transfer constraints only.
+The methodology focuses on power transfer constraints only.
 Safe and secure operation of the power system will continue to require investment in ancillary services which is not addressed as part of this scope of work.